 - Verification Worksheets.
-These forms are available on the Internet at http://www. southtexascollege.edu/finaid/fa\forms.html - ➤ Federal Income Tax Forms for all people whose income information is required by the U.S. Department of Education. - In cases where a conflict is perceived, STC Financial Aid Office may request additional proof of untaxed income and benefits beyond what is shown on tax returns and verification worksheets from the student.
+These forms are available on the Internet at http://studentservices. southtexascollege.edu/finaid/forms/index.html Federal Income Tax Forms for all people - whose income information is required by the U.S. Department of Education. - In cases where a conflict is perceived, STC Financial Aid office may request additional proof of untaxed income and benefits beyond what is shown on tax returns and verification worksheets from the student.
 This proof will vary by agency.
-For Example: - Untaxed Social Security Benefits A statement from the Social Security Administration. - Unemployment Benefits A statement from the agency which provided the benefits. - Signature requirements: - Verification Worksheets - Dependent Students Must be signed by the student and one parent. - Independent Students Must be signed by the student - Federal Income Tax Return Forms. - Must be signed by the tax payer or the tax preparer can sign it but the EIN number or Social Security number must appear on the tax return.
-Tax returns prepared by Vita, or self prepared must be signed by the taxpayer.
+For example: - Untaxed Income Sources - Unemployment Benefits-A statement from the agency which provided the benefits. - Signature requirements: - Verification Worksheets - Dependent Students-Must be signed by the student and one parent. - Independent Students-Must be signed by the student - Federal Income Tax Return Forms. - Must be signed by the tax payer or the tax preparer can sign it but the EIN number or Social Security number must appear on the tax return.
+Tax returns prepared by VITA or self prepared must be signed by the taxpayer.